expressjs/session/README.md

 The default value is `'keep'`.

   - `'destroy'` The session will be destroyed (deleted) when the response ends.
-  - `'keep'` The session in the store will be ketp, but modifications made during the request are ignored and not saved.
+  - `'keep'` The session in the store will be kept, but modifications made during the request are ignored and not saved.

 #### Cookie options